 Is there axe throwing near UC Davis?

 UC Davis in Davis is about 20 minutes from downtown Sacramento.
 Smash Sacramento on Broadway is the closest option and is popular with students.
+The drive is an easy I-80 corridor run.

 What should I wear?